-Walking with sciatica is sometimes difficult or painful, or just not possible.
+Walking with sciatica is good.
+It can be difficult or painful, or just not possible.

-Just walking will not be enough to heal sciatica, but it is a big step towards healing, both literally and metaphorically.
+Just walking will not be enough to heal sciatica, but it really helps & is a big step towards healing, both literally and metaphorically.

 Sciatica Walking Difficulty From Herniated Disc